AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Why?
 The privately mined blocks to perform the attack *are not known about* by Ethereum.
 Rather, Ethereum knows about the *public* Bitcoin history *against which the attack competes*.
 Thus, the private chain-segment must *either* contribute more total work to the Bitcoin blockchain than the public chain-segment does *including* the relevant Ethereum chain-segment, *or* the attacker must, in addition to their private Bitcoin chain-segment, *also* produce a private Ethereum chain-segment such that the *total* work of both private chain-segments is calculated to be greater than the total work of both public chain-segments, and then publish both segments simultaneously.

-It's worth noting that, at this point, there is no benefit to Ethereum's security as Ethereum isn't 'reading' the reflected work.
-Thus a doublespend attack against Ethereum has the expected, non-reflected profile.
-The only thing that is required for Ethereum to take advantage of the reflected PoW is the inclusion of appropriate merkle proofs which show the Ethereum chain according to Bitcoin.
+It's worth noting that, at this point, there is no benefit to Ethereum's security.
+That's because Ethereum isn't 'reading' the reflected work back off the Bitcoin chain.
+Thus a doublespend attack against Ethereum has the expected, non-reflected profile -- it isn't more difficult to attack Ethereum yet.
+However, Ethereum can take advantage of the reflection, though.
+The main requirements are: the inclusion of appropriate merkle proofs that show known Ethereum blocks according to Bitcoin, and an update to Ethereum's block-weight calculations to account for the reflected work.
+PoW reflection doesn't automatically secure both chains; each chain can proactively and independently take advantage of PoW reflection.

 Naturally, the large difference in target block frequencies means that Ethereum has a good deal of latency before its chain gains the security benefit from reflected work.
 For this reason, PoW reflection makes the most sense when used with high frequency chains, or chains of similar frequencies.
 One downside of this is that shortening the block production frequency requires the inclusion of more block headers, however, this is minimal in the scheme of things.